antoinech13/Steroid/README.md

      1. [Description](#photometry-description)
      2. [Methods](#photometry-methods)
      3. [How to use](#photometry-howtouse)

-  ## Code Structur <a name="code-structure"></a>
+##Code Structure <a name="code-structure"></a>

-  ## Classes Description <a name="classes-description"></a>
+##Classes Description <a name="classes-description"></a>

-  In this section, we will detail all classes of the code, and we will provide details on some methods that could be useful for users.
+  In this section, we will elaborate on all the classes within the code, offering insights into their functionalities.
+Additionally, we will provide details on certain methods that may prove useful for users.

   <details>

   <summary id="corrector">